Bendigo Beer is all about promoting quality, indie beer. But what exactly is indie beer?

 Ok, independence is not necessarily a mark of quality.
 Big breweries make consistent, high-quality beer for the markets they target.
 But the wide range of styles and flavours now available in the Australian beer market can be easily attributed to independent brewers.

 The primary motivation of many small brewers is to make great beer.
 They’re perfectionists, but also innovators.
 They’ve resurrected many traditional European styles not brewed in Australia for decades, if at all, and are also embracing “new world” styles from the US.
-Some are even managing to produce beers which are uniquely Australian.
+Some have even managed to produce beers regarded as uniquely Australian.

 This raises the bar for all brewers.
 A rising tide lifts all ships, they say.
-It’s widely believed the quality of Australian craft beer has never been better.
+It’s widely believed the quality of Australian beer has never been better.

-Big beer does employ a lot of Australians in their breweries throughout the country, but because small breweries cannot achieve the same economies of scale, they actually employ more people per litre of beer produced.
-This means that collectively, independent breweries create more jobs than the big brewers.
+Big beer does employ a lot of people in their breweries throughout the country.
+However, because small breweries cannot achieve the same economies of scale, they actually employ more people per litre of beer produced.
+This means that collectively, independent breweries create more jobs for Australians than the big brewers.

 There’s also something to be said for the amount of government revenue contributed by big beer.
 With their parent companies based off-shore, they have the means to avoid paying large amounts of tax.
 In fact, CUB has been shown to have paid very little in the way of corporate tax in Australia for years.